In this article, we will discuss popular boat hull cleaning products that I have personally used to get my boat’s hull clean and looking like new.

 Will Toilet Bowl Cleaner or other Acid Based Cleaners Strip The Wax from the Hull of My Boat?

 From my experience, yes, toilet bowl cleaner will strip away the protective wax applied to a hull.
-With this said, if you are getting algae growth or staining on your hull, the protective wax has probably already broken down and will need to be reapplied.
-For this reason, a good deep cleaning with toilet bowl cleaner prior to the application of fresh wax or sealant could really bring out the shine on a dirty boat hull.
+If you are getting algae growth or staining on your hull, the protective wax has probably already broken down and will need to be reapplied.
+For this reason, a good deep cleaning with toilet bowl cleaner before applying fresh wax or sealant could really bring out the shine on a dirty boat hull.